stat545ubc-2023/Anime-I-Have-Seen/README.md

 # Anime I Have Seen :)
 Hello!
 This repository includes the code for an app I made with all the anime I have seen from the website **Crunchyroll** (logo in the top left corner of the deployed app).
 Here is a link to the app for assignment B3: [Anime I Have Seen :)](https://jchalissery14.shinyapps.io/assignment-b3-jchalissery14/)
-Here is the link for assignment B4: [Anime I Have Seen :)](https://jchalissery14.shinyapps.io/assignment-b4-jchalissery14/)
+Here is the link for assignment B4: [UPDATED - Anime I Have Seen :)](https://jchalissery14.shinyapps.io/assignment-b4-jchalissery14/)

 Assignment B4 has the updated version of the app, with additional user-friendly features!